strong-code/sfbaybeat.github.io/_posts/2014-03-29-facebook-acquires-soylent-reveals-master-plan-creating-the-matrix.md

 "Now we will be able to deliver more meaningful information in interactions with Facebook messages.
-For instance, we'll now be able to differentiate between whether a message was seen and not replied to because they hate you or if they were just lazy."
+For instance, we'll now be able to differentiate between whether a message was seen and not replied to because they hate you, or if they were just lazy."

 Privacy experts on Reddit slammed the move, calling it "Orwellian, dystopian and